Fabiano (footballer, born 2000): Loan to Académica

 On 2 October 2020, Fabiano was loaned to Liga Portugal 2 side Académica de Coimbra.
 He scored his first professional goal late in the month, netting his side's third in a 3–0 home win over Oliveirense, and finished the season as a starter.

 Return from loan

-Upon returning, Fabiano became a regular option for the Minhotas, sharing the staring spot with Yan Couto.
+Upon returning, Fabiano became a regular option for the Minhotas, sharing the starting spot with Yan Couto.
 After Couto left, he was initially backup to new signing Víctor Gómez, but featured regularly after Gómez was sidelined due to an injury.

 Loan to Kasımpaşa

 On 1 February 2023, Fabiano moved to Turkey after agreeing to a six-month loan deal with Kasımpaşa, with a buyout clause.
 He featured in nine matches for the side, helping them to avoid relegation.

 Moreirense

 On 9 August 2023, recently-promoted to Primeira Liga side Moreirense announced the signing of Fabiano on a three-year contract, having paid a reported € 700,000 fee for 50% of the player's economic rights.